-Gladiators - Lean Athletes or Intentionally Fat
+Gladiators - Lean Athletes or Intentionally Fat?

-Watching television shows about ancient Rome and gladiators, one is lead to believe that gladiators were lean bodybuilder looking athletes.
+Watching television program and movies about ancient Rome and gladiators, one is led to believe that gladiators were lean, bodybuilder-type athletes.

 In fact, that couldn't be further from the truth.
-As explained by Andrew Curry's article

-in Archeology magazine, gladiators were fed a vegetarian based diet rich in simple carbohydrates to gain body fat.
-Apparently, it was more of a show for the spectators if the gladiators could absorb more punishment via excessive fat stores. (see excerpt below)
+As explained by Andrew Curry's article "The Gladiator Diet" in Archeology Magazine.
+Gladiators were fed a vegetarian-based diet, rich in simple carbohydrates to gain body fat.
+Apparently, it was more of a show for the spectators if the gladiators could absorb more punishment via excessive fat stores.

 "Consuming a lot of simple carbohydrates, such as barley, and legumes, like beans, was designed for survival in the arena.
 Packing in the carbs also packed on the pounds.
-"Gladiators needed subcutaneous fat," Grossschmidt explains.
-"A fat cushion protects you from cut wounds and shields nerves and blood vessels in a fight."
+Gladiators needed subcutaneous fat," Grossschmidt explains.
+"A fat cushion protects you from cut wounds and shields nerves and blood vessels in a fight.
 Not only would a lean gladiator have been dead meat, he would have made for a bad show."

-Correspondingly, read the summary below about carbohydrate vs. protein intake from Science Daily (sourced from the Obesity Society): Read the article here.
+Correspondingly, read the summary below about carbohydrate vs. protein intake from Science Daily (sourced from the Obesity Society): Read the full article here.

 "Researchers explored whether high- or low- protein diets might lead to less weight gain when consuming excess calories due to the ability of the body to burn extra energy with a high-protein diet.
 They found that study participants all gained similar amounts of weight regardless of diet composition; however, there was a vast difference in how the body stored the excess calories.
 Those who consumed normal- and high- protein diets stored 45% of the excess calories as lean tissue, or muscle mass, while those on the low-protein diet stored 95% of the excess calories as fat."